loading spinner

 This is The Equation of Life.
 And the aim of the game is to get it working FOR you instead of against you.
 Hitting the reset button on your broken belief system to center around your Five Cores, and shifting your actions so they start forming the success habits that will compound you into a winning player.

 A key element in The Equation of Life is ‘Repeated Actions’ + ‘Time’.
-So getting in a flow state with success habits in each of your Five Cores is absolutely vital.
+So getting in a flow state with healthy habits in each of your Five Cores is absolutely vital.

 But there’s a problem with that, because the “just hard enough” rule for challenging yourself and getting in the “flow state” aren’t always enough to build momentum.
 There’s one more piece of the puzzle that we need to look at because…